vigneshskv/Java-Learnings/Core Java/File/fileoperations.md

   ```

   Writes textual/character data to the file.

   **NOTE:**
   - If the specified file in the constructor doesn'e exist, they will create the file and then wrtie data into it.

+  **Cons:**
+  - Have manually insert "\n" in writer else all data will be written in single line.